when relevant content is

 I’m kind of used to the way technical and non-technical people interchange the terms Information technology and Information System.
 I was speaking with a very savvy client who began splitting hairs over the difference between IT and IS.
 I mentioned that most people use the term interchangeably because they don’t know the difference.
+I asked her to clarify the difference she saw between the two terms.

 As I listen to her description I wondered if most technology professionals could do as good a job.
 When I was going to college I picked up a degree in MIS after deciding that programing in Pascal was interesting but programing was really not my life’s passion.
 I quickly transferred from CIS to MIS.
 But that’s about as much I picked up in college about what Information systems was/is.